 Some of the world's leading businesspeople and entrepreneurs say there is more to being ready for the world of work than exam results alone.

-For many <inset age group>, the month of <month of exam results> can be a daunting time, as <name of results> results are announced.
+For many young people, the month of receiving their exam results can be a daunting time.
 And no matter what the exam results may bring, it’s a time when many contemplate their future.

 Whilst formal results and in-classroom learning inevitably contribute to future opportunities, many educators, policy makers, leaders and parents are now asking what other attributes young people need to be ready for the world of work of today and tomorrow.